 3 Things to Consider Before You Pick Your Processional Song

-There are a few things to get squared away – preferably before you start making your list of processional song possibilities, let alone narrowing them down.- Check with the venue for any requirements – especially (but not exclusively) if you’ll have a church wedding.
+1. Check with the venue for any requirements – especially (but not exclusively) if you’ll have a church wedding.
 Depending on the nature of the setting and what’s nearby, there might be restrictions on the type, volume, or format of music you can have.
 (In fact, one of the exceptions to “someone in your family probably had ‘Here Comes the Bride’” happens when your clan is Catholic – the “Bridal March” is considered secular music and most Catholic churches won’t allow it.)

-- Make sure that you and your intended are on the same page about the mood you want for your wedding music.
+2. Make sure that you and your intended are on the same page about the mood you want for your wedding music.
 Discuss not just traditional versus modern, but funny versus romantic and instrumental versus vocal, too – and find the places you’re each willing to compromise if you don’t agree.
 If there’s any chance at all of pushback from family members, be prepared to support each other’s song decisions.

-- 3. Once you are in list-making mode, ask relatives if they have processional song ideas.
+3. 3.
+Once you are in list-making mode, ask relatives if they have processional song ideas.
 Mom or Dad might have forgotten to mention a family tradition on one side or the other that strikes just the right note with you – and there’s nothing that helps family and friends feel involved like whipping out a notebook and writing down their suggestions to discuss with your one and only.
 (Even if your “discussion” consists of crossing out the choices you don’t like with a bold black marker.)

 Traditional Wedding Songs

 These are mostly instrumental choices … though some of them do have lyrics; vocal stylings might be a great thing to ask as a wedding present from a friend with opera chops!
 However you decide to have them played, these classic processional songs are sure to please the most tradition-minded couple and family.
 (They’re also a good choice if you want the guests to stand for the bride’s entrance.
-For some reason, the more traditional the song, the more likely guests are to stand up without your prior hint to an audience plant.)
+For some reason, the more traditional the song, the more likely guests are to stand up without your prior hint to an audience plant.) father walking his daughter down the aisle

 If you want a traditional processional, but still would prefer to inject some life into the wedding ceremony, look to other wedding music.
 Try making a playlist of lesser-known favorites to set the mood while the guests are finding their seats, or compromise on an old-time bridal march plus a bolder recessional song choice.
 For that matter, if you’re stuck with the traditional “Wagner coming in, Mendelssohn going out” duo of ceremony music, but don’t want to be, those make great ways to add your own spin while honoring a more traditional family.